-Potential homebuyers eager to start looking for a home to purchase have faced a harsh reality.
-Because the housing market is so hot right now, most homes are selling for over asking price.
+Potential homebuyers eager to start looking for a home to purchase in Austin have faced a harsh reality over the last two years.
+Below are some Austin housing market factors to take into consideration in 2023.

 Let’s say you buy your first home for $500,000 at a 3.1% interest rate, with 20% down and a 30-year mortgage.
 Your monthly payments would be $1,708 before taxes, insurance, and other additional costs.
 Over the lifetime of the loan, you’ll pay the loan and interest at $614,918.